 Q. How many tickets will I receive?
 And where do I get my tickets for guests?

-A: Each Graduate will receive a limited amount of guest tickets.
-The number of guest tickets to be issued to each student is yet to be determined for the December 2014 Commencement.
+A: Each Graduate will receive 9 guest tickets.
 You are able to pick up your guest tickets at GradFest.

 Q: How can I be sure my name will be listed in the Commencement program?

-Q: How long does each Commencement Ceremony last?
+Q: How long does the Commencement Ceremony last?

-A: Typically, each Commencement Ceremony will last approximately two and a half hours.
+A: Typically, the Commencement Ceremony will last approximately two and a half hours.

-Q: Who are the guest speakers for the Commencement Ceremonies?
+Q: Who is the guest speaker for the Commencement ceremony?